dhilpipre/ktor-clients-testing/README.md

 ## How to use 👣

-Each client app is designed to make an external call to a website and return the result
+Each client app is designed to make an external call to a website and return the result.
+Currently hard coded to ping a local Tomcat instance running the web application from this repository https://github.com/dhilpipre/RandomlySlow-Webapp

 ## Contributing 🤝

 Feel free to open a issue or submit a pull request for any bugs/improvements.